Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

 -----

 ### **(Recap: Day 10 - Beginning)**

 The Sun dawned over Orario.
 Isaiah awoke peacefully in the narrow bed within the church annex, feeling well-rested and comfortable.
-He was still curled tightly against **Hestia**, his arm around her, hand resting on her hip, reflecting the deep intimacy established the previous day (Day 9, after his return from the delve/Guild).
+He was still curled tightly against Hestia, his arm around her, hand resting on her hip, reflecting the deep intimacy established the previous day (Day 9, after his return from the delve/Guild).
 The atmosphere was one of quiet contentment and established intimacy, a stark contrast to the panic attack that had briefly shattered their sleep in the middle of the night (Day 8 end / Day 9 beginning) and the emotional rollercoaster of Day 9 itself.